 All information provided is for Australian and New Zealand passport holders’ only, all other passport holders MUST check with their relevant embassy or consulate or travel agent.
 The information provided is up-to-date as at 16 Nov 2018, all prices are subject to rate of exchange and local fees and are a guide only.
 Latest information, costs and all other questions regarding travel documents and visas, please consult the relevant authorities (embassies, consulates or other local authorities) and/or your travel agent prior to departure.
 Details are subject to change without prior notice at any time.

-- Australian passport holders REQUIRE a Brazilian visa prior to sailing.
-Failure to present this upon cruise embarkation and check-in will result in passengers being denied boarding.
-MSC Cruises (Australia) will not accept any responsibility if passengers are denied boarding due to lack of visa.
 Currently New Zealand passport holders do not require a Brazilian Visa for a stay of up to 90 days.
 This may change please check prior to departure from New Zealand with relevant consulate/embassy or your travel agent.

 Visa is not required if passengers leave China within 144 hours (starting from the day of arrival) 2 copies of passport is required.
 For any other circumstances including embarkation and disembarkation please check with consulate/embassy or your travel agent for current costs, required forms once booked prior to cruise departure.

 Children under 18 years of age must possess their own valid AU/NZ machine readable passport, no other forms of identification will be accepted.